dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 ### Last flow detection

 For the above to work correctly, we need to be able to tell which situation we're in and which direction the last flow happened.
+For this to work, we need to store the last SHA of the counterpart repository that we have synchronized from the last.
+In the present VMR, this information is already present in the `source-manifest.json` file.
+For flowing from the VMR into an individual repository, we will store this in the `Version.Details.xml` file.

 ![Detecting flow direction](images/flow-detection.png)